RomenKost/thingsboard.github.io/docs/trendz/install/python-executor-configuration-linux.md

 **Note:** Replace the directory `~/.mytrendz-data` with the directories you plan to use in `docker-compose.yaml`.

-The Python Executor must be started after the Trendz service is running.

 ### Restart Python Executor

 Restart the Python Executor to apply the changes: